givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - Big Compute.md

     ![In the New blade, Ubuntu Server 16.04 LTS is selected.](media/image12.png "New blade")

-4. On the Ubuntu Server 16.04 LTS blade, leave the Select a deployment model at Resource Manager and select Create.
+4. On the Ubuntu Server 16.04 LTS blade, leave the Select a deployment model at Resource Manager and select **Create**.

     ![Resource Manager is selected in the Select a deployment model section.](media/image13.png "Select a deployment model section")